 Contest rules mandate a regional committee of five individuals, with the Region Clerk serving as the Chair.
-Have the ESC participating schools select four other participating coaches to serve on the committee.
+Have the ESC participating schools select four other participating coaches to serve on the committee, reflecting representation from differing school sizes, whenever possible.
 Clerks should include the committee when making decisions concerning the contest.